slebetman/tcled/README.md

   multiline C style /* comments */
 - "Normal" key bindings - emulate the behavior of GUI text editors as closely as possible so you don't need to learn yet another way of doing things.
-- Auto resizes the editor to fit the terminal window.
 - Implements a simple auto-indenting.
 When inserting a newline by pressing the Enter or Return key the leading whitespace of the previous line is copied and automatically inserted.